What’s Behind Solar Company Bankruptcies and Closures?

 “Some orphaned solar systems have not received permission to operate (PTO) and haven’t been commissioned due to solar company closures,” explains Patrick McCabe, co-founder and president of GreenLancer.
 “This leaves homeowners in a difficult position, making loan payments on solar systems that provide no energy bill savings.”

-High Interest Rates for Solar Loans
+High Interest Rates & Solar Bankruptcies

 Solar Labor Shortages

-Supply Chain Issues & Tariffs
+Supply Chain Issues & Tariffs Are Fueling Solar Bankruptcies

-National or Multi-state Solar Company Bankruptcies or Closures (2023 to 2025)
+National or Multi-state Solar Company Bankruptcies or Closures (2020 to 2025)

 Over the past several years, multiple solar companies have either legally filed for bankruptcy or shut down operations entirely.
 These cases underscore the challenges facing the solar industry—from policy changes to margin pressure and operational missteps.
 While not all closures involve formal bankruptcies, they reflect the growing number of solar companies going out of business in a highly competitive and evolving market.